-The preparation each year of an Investment Strategy is central to the Welsh Government statutory guidance on Local Authority Investments.
+The preparation each year of an Investment Strategy is central to the Welsh Government Statutory Guidance on Local Authority Investments.
 It encourages the formulation of policies for the prudent investment of the surplus funds that authorities hold on behalf of their communities.
 In addition, the need for the Strategy to be approved by full Council ensures that these policies are subject to the scrutiny of elected Members: this is particularly important as since 2004 central government no longer closely regulates local government investment.

-The Council holds surplus funds representing income received in advance of expenditure plus balances and reserves and as shown in table 1 above in section 3, the balance at 31 December 2019 was £38.95 million.
-Investments are estimated to drop to between £10 and £20 million by 31 March 2020.
-As in previous years this is due partly to increased expenditure expected to be incurred in respect of the capital programme and the reduction in income collected from Council Tax in February and March 2020 as the majority of residents continue to pay Council Tax over 10 months rather than 12.
-Based on its cash flow forecasts, the Council anticipates its investment balances in 2020-21 to range between £10 million to £55 million with an average investment rate of between 0.75% to 1.00% depending on the Bank Rate and investment types, which will be reviewed at half year and reported to Council.
-The actual balance varies because of the cash flow during the year as to when income is received (such as specific grant income, housing benefits subsidy and Revenue Support Grant) and payments are made (such as salaries and wages, major capital expenditure and loan repayments).
+The Council holds surplus funds representing income received in advance of expenditure plus balances and reserves and, as shown in Table 1 in Section 3 above, the balance at 31 December 2020 was £60.10 million.
+Investments are estimated to drop to between £20 and £30 million by 31 March 2021.
+As in previous years this is partly due to increased expenditure expected to be incurred in respect of the capital programme and the reduction in income collected from council tax in February and March 2021, as the majority of residents continue to pay council tax over 10 months rather than 12.
+There is also likely to be potential further reductions due to Covid-19 and lower collection rates.
+The estimated figure for investments above doesn't make any provision for any additional funding received from WG e.g. Business grants or hardship funds as a result of any further Covid-19 lockdown restrictions.
+Based on its cash flow forecasts, the Council anticipates its investment balances in 2021-22 to range between £10 million to £60 million with an average investment rate of between 0.1% to 1.00% depending on the Bank Rate and investment types, which will be reviewed at half year and reported to Council.
+The actual balance varies because of the cash flow during the year in respect of when income is received (such as specific grant income, housing benefits subsidy and Revenue Support Grant) and payments are made (such as salaries and wages, major capital expenditure and loan repayments).

-The Council may also hold investment properties with a view to securing a financial return, such as rental income.
-The Council will consider such investment opportunities should they arise, in line with CIPFA Treasury Management in the Public Services Code of Practice.
-As at 31 December 2019, the Council owned £4.635 million of investment properties with an expected return of £0.478 million in 2020/21, representing a rate of return of 10.3%.
+The Council holds investment properties with a view to securing a financial return, such as rental income.
+Given recent changes to the rules for accessing PWLB borrowing, the Council is unlikely to consider any further investment opportunities.
+As at 31 December 2020, the Council owned £4.635 million of investment properties with an expected return of £0.461 million for 2020-21.
+This includes rental discounts as a result of Covid-19.
+Income excluding discounts would normally be £0.478 million and this is what we would anticipate for 2021-22, representing a rate of return of 10.3%.
+The lessees are responsible for maintenance of the assets.